intjiraya/EternalFleshDecay/README.md

 1. Download the latest release of the EternalFleshDecay plugin from the [releases page](#).
 2. Place the downloaded `.dll` file into the `plugins` folder of your SCP:SL Exiled server.
 3. Restart your server to load the plugin.
-4. Configure the plugin settings in the `config.yml` file located in the `plugins/EternalFleshDecay` directory.
+4. Configure the plugin settings in the `config.yml` file.

 ## Configuration